rfabbri/pd-macambira/externals/iem/hdspm_mixer/README.txt

 Experimental - for special installations

+Not ready now to use, under heavy or no more development.

  (c) 2005-  Winfried Ritsch (see LICENCE.txt)
  Institute for Electronic Music - Graz

+hdspm_mixer can be also compiled as a command line program, for consoles or as library for other projects.

 Please see hdspmmixer-help.pd for more help.